saylesss88/nix-book/src/nix/sops-nix.md

 > and make that secret available earlier in the boot process--specifically,
 > before user and group accounts are created.

+You typically use `age.sshKeyPaths` for **system-level secrets** with a persistent SSH host key

+For **user-level secrets**, use `age.keyFile` pointing to your Age private key, stored in a safe persistent location.

+For reproducibility, keep your key files in a persistent, predictable path and document which keys are used for which secrets in your `.sops.yaml`.

+If you don't need both `age.keyFile` and `age.sshKeyPaths` it can reduce complexity to use one or the other.
+Although most people may choose one, it's not bad to use both it just adds complexity.

 And finally use the password-hash for your `hashedPasswordFile` for your user, my user is `jr` so I added this: